Skip NavigationSkip to Primary Content

 We are excited to offer our clients Companion Laser Therapy.
-Laser therapy provides a non-invasive, pain-free, surgery-free, drug-free treatment which is used to treat a variety of conditions and can be performed in conjunction with existing treatment protocols.
+Laser therapy provides a non-invasive, pain-free, surgery-free, drug-free treatment that is used to treat a variety of conditions and can be performed in conjunction with existing treatment protocols.
 Relief and/or improvement is often noticed within hours depending on the condition and your pet’s response.
 Whether your pet is rehabilitating from trauma or injury, healing from wounds, or simply aging, your companion can benefit from this innovative approach to treating pain.

 Laser Therapy is an FDA-cleared modality that reduces inflammation and that results in pain reduction.
 Laser Therapy is effective in treating acute pain, chronic conditions, and postoperative pain.
-Laser therapy treatment is safe, and painless.
+Laser therapy treatment is safe and painless.
 Laser therapy utilizes the body’s own healing powers by stimulating cellular activity.
 Despite short treatment times, laser therapy treatments initiate a healing process that continues to actively reduce inflammation for up to 24 hours after treatment.

 Companion therapy lasers are one of the most popular among veterinarians.
 Laser therapy is a clinically proven modality in both human and veterinary medicine.

 Treatment protocols are unique to each patient and condition.
-Therefore, treatments will vary in time, complexity and cost.
+Therefore, treatments will vary in time, complexity, and cost.
 For some chronic patients, multiple joints will be treated during one laser treatment session.
 When appropriate, laser therapy can be used as a complementary adjunct to other treatment plans.

 If your pet is feeling pain, has inflammation, or a wound, the laser is a sterile, pain-free, drug-free treatment.
 The laser is used to treat a variety of injuries, wounds, fractures, neurological conditions, numerous dermatological problems, and pain.
 Whether your pet is rehabilitating from trauma or injury, healing from wounds, or simply aging, the laser has been shown to provide relief and speed healing.

-The laser light is delivered through a non-invasive hand piece to treat the affected area.
+The laser light is delivered through a non-invasive handpiece to treat the affected area.
 Your pet will feel a gentle and soothing warmth.
 As the laser is administered, many pets will relax, much like you would while experiencing a good massage.
 The almost immediate relief of pain will allow your pet to be comfortable and any anxiety that your pet initially experienced will dissipate.

 The Companion therapy laser system sends photons, or packets of light energy, deep into tissue without damaging it.
 These photons are absorbed within the mitochondria of the cells and induce a chemical change called “photo-bio-modulation”.
-This light energy then inspires production of ATP in the cell.
-ATP is the fuel, or energy, cells need for repair and rejuvenation.
+This light energy then inspires the production of ATP in the cell.
+ATP is the fuel or energy, cells need for repair and rejuvenation.
 Impaired or injured cells do not make this fuel at an optimal rate.
 Increased ATP production leads to healthier cells, healthier tissue, and healthier animals.

 You might see a change in activity when your pet comes home.
 For some it might be increased activity and others may be more relaxed.
 This is due to the pain relief and reduction in inflammation.